Introduction to Drones and How-to for Parents and Children

 It even features altitude hold technology, which makes flying this mini-copter super simple for beginners.
 Another feature worth mentioning is the fact that it enables you to throw this copter in the air and take off without using any buttons on the controller at all.

-This drone is perfect for 10 year old kids with quality components and 100m range.
+This drone is perfect for 10-year-old kids with quality components and a 100m range.
 It weighs only 80 grams, so it is super light and easy to control.
 Let Ryze Tech shoot high-quality images and record videos for you.
-It facilitates to record amazing videos with EZ Shots and share on social media with 5MP camera.
+It facilitates recording amazing videos with EZ Shots and sharing them on social media with a 5MP camera.

 |Equips high-capacity battery for long flights|